TwoTau/living-highlights/examples/lucas-kanade/index.md

 # Introduction {#sec1}

 Image registration finds a variety of applications in computer vision, such as image matching for stereo vision, pattern recognition, and motion analysis.
-Untortunately, existing techniques for image registration tend to be costly.
+Unfortunately, existing techniques for image registration tend to be costly.
 Moreover, they generally fail to deal with rotation or other distortions of the images.

 In this paper we present a new image registration technique that uses spatial intensity gradient information to direct the search for the position that yields the best match.
 By taking more information about the images into account, this technique is able to find the best match between two images with far fewer comparisons of images than techniques which examine the possible positions of registration in some fixed order.
 Our technique takes advantage of the fact that in many applications the two images are already in approximate registration.
 This technique can be generalized to deal with arbitrary linear distortions of the image, including rotation.
 We then describe a stereo vision system that uses this registration technique, and suggest some further avenues for research toward making effective use of this method in stereo image understanding.